vishalvs01/WiproAssignment/README.md

 DB library used- ROOM

-Other notable library used- RXjava, LiveData, Picasso, SDP
+Other notable library used- RXjava, ViewModel, LiveData, Picasso  and SDP

 and used databinding to bind data to UI elements